hivemq/mqtt-cli/README.md

 *  unsub, unsubscribe  Unsubscribe this MQTT client from a list of topics
 *  dis, disconnect     Disconnect this MQTT client
 *  switch              Switch the current context
-*  ls, list            List all connected clients with their respective identifieres
+*  ls, list            List all connected clients of this mqtt-cli session with their respective identifiers
 *  cls, clear          Clear the screen
 *  exit                Exit the current context